 NextDNS has been founded in May 2019 in Delaware, USA by two French founders Romain Cointepas and Olivier Poitrey.
 Olivier has been working on Internet infrastructures for the last 20 years.
 In 2005, he founded Dailymotion, the largest video sharing service after Youtube and the most popular European website in the world at the time.
 He is currently Director of Engineering at Netflix, working on Open Connect, Netflix’s home CDN also known as the CDN moving about 30% of the total US Internet traffic.
 Romain and Olivier closely worked for years at Dailymotion on many different projects.
 Romain ended up leading the mobile & TV department.

 We are true supporters of the net neutrality and Internet privacy.
 We believe that un-encrypted DNS resolvers operated by ISPs are detrimental to those two principles.
 Alternative solutions like Google DNS or Cloudflare DNS are great, but we think more actors need to step up and provide alternative services to avoid centralization of powers.

-I don't know about you but that inspires me much more confidence in the project that random dudes on the internet.
-Or for that matter, whoever's behind AdGuard in Russia... 🤔
+I don’t know about you but for me that inspires me much more confidence in the project than random people on the internet.
+Or for that matter, whoever’s behind AdGuard in Russia… 🤔

 NextDNS is a new and rapidly evolving service (still in beta).
 The information I provide below may not be up-to-date when you read this article.